Michelle Rodriguez: Film and television

 Having run across an ad for an open casting call and attending her first audition, Rodriguez beat 350 other applicants to win her first role in the low-budget 2000 independent film Girlfight.
 With her performance as Diana Guzman, a troubled teen who decides to channel her aggression by training to become a boxer, Rodriguez accumulated several awards and nominations for the role in independent circles, including major acting accolades from the National Board of Review, Deauville Film Festival, Independent Spirit Awards, Gotham Awards, Las Vegas Film Critics Sierra Awards, and many others.
 The film itself took home a top prize at the Sundance and won Award of the Youth at the Cannes Film Festival.

-Rodriguez has had notable roles in other successful movies, including Letty in The Fast and the Furious (2001) and Rain Ocampo in Resident Evil (2002).
+Rodriguez has had notable roles in other successful films, including Letty in The Fast and the Furious (2001) and Rain Ocampo in Resident Evil (2002).
 She appeared in Blue Crush and S.W.A.T.
 In 2004, Rodriguez lent her voice to the video game Halo 2, playing a Marine.
-She provided the voice of Liz Ricarro in the Cartoon Network series IGPX.
+She provided the voice of Liz Ricarro in the Cartoon Network series Immortal Grand Prix.
 From 2005 to 2006, she played tough cop Ana Lucia Cortez on the television series Lost during the show's second season (the character's first appearance was a flashback during the first season's finale, "Exodus: Part 1"), and returned for a cameo in the second episode of the show's fifth season, "The Lie", in 2009.
 She returned again in the penultimate episode of the series, "What They Died For", in 2010.
-In 2006, Rodriguez was featured in her own episode of G4's show Icons.
+In 2006, Rodriguez appeared in her own episode of G4's show Icons.